The Crown of the Kings: Season 3

+Season 4 (The Jagiellonians – season 1)

+The fourth season covers 1399–1420, it begins two months after the death of Queen Jadwiga, when the bereaved Jogaila considers returning to Lithuania.
+Polish nobles allow him to stay on the Polish throne after his wife's death on condition that he marries her cousin Anna of Cilli, granddaughter of Casimir the Great.
+The marriage is stormy at first, but over time love grows between the king and Anna.
+The royal couple's only daughter is named Hedvig in honour of Queen Jadwiga.
+The season also portrays Jogaila's relations with his cousin Vytautas, Grand Duke of Lithuania and rebellious brother Svitrigaila, as well as the growing conflict with the Teutonic Order, leading to the Battle of Grunwald in 1410 and the King's love marriage with widowed Elizabeth Granowska with her death marking the season finale.

+Season 5 (The Jagiellonians – season 2)

+The fifth season focuses on the final years of King Jogaila and his fourth and last marriage to Sophia of Halshany.

 Series overview

 Special episodes

 Korona królów: Od księcia do króla (The Crown of Kings: From Prince to King) is a special 25-minute episode of the series.
 He will explore the mystery of gaining power by Kazimierz.
 This episode is a summary of the events of the first series of the series - from the engagement of Kazimierz Anna to the moment of his mother's death Jadwiga.
 This episode will premiere on May 24, 2018 (Thursday), the day after the premiere of the first series issue.